akihirao/At_Reseq_sim/README.md

 * BioAlcidaeJdk: java-based version of awk for bioinformatics (http://lindenb.github.io/jvarkit/BioAlcidaeJdk.html)

-The environments under CentOS 7.5 is tested.
+The environments under CentOS 7.5 are tested.
 The versions of tools used are documented in a series of shell scripts.